 The Music Department is a lively place to be within Bay House School.
-We are a well-resourced department with 3 specialist classrooms, a recording studio and a further 7 practice rooms.
+We are a well-resourced department with 3 specialist classrooms and a further 7 practice rooms.

 We pride ourselves on keeping practical music-making at the centre both inside and outside of the classroom.
 There is always music being, whether that be one of our ensembles rehearsing for an upcoming concert, students composing their own material, or just friends making music together.